 Dominican Republic travel: What is being done?

 As with any delicate situation resulting in the loss of life, quick action must be taken to (a) discover the cause of death and (b) to prevent similar incidents in the future.
-Three primary bodies were at the core of the incidents which happened this year: the FBI, various authorities of the Dominican Republic and the resorts themselves.
+Three primary bodies were at the core of the incidents which happened last year: the FBI, various authorities of the Dominican Republic and the resorts themselves.

 FBI in the Dominican Republic

 The FBI, primarily responsible for domestic safety and the safety of its citizens abroad, has confirmed its assistance with the investigation regarding the recent deaths in the Dominican Republic.
-The U.S. Embassy in Santo Domingo requested help with further toxicology analysis, all of which have come back as deaths from natural causes.
+The U.S. Embassy in Santo Domingo requested help with further toxicology analysis, all of which came back as deaths from natural causes.

 - An emergency center for tourists in Punta Cana